TypicalAM/oop-hooks/README.md

     - [X] Methods should be exempt from this rule [see here](https://www.wordmom.com/verbs/that-end-with-er)
     - [X] Interfaces should be exempt from this rule
 - [X] Getters and Setters should not be allowed (`getValue()`, `setPrimaryKey()`), although library functions (those imported from libraries) are exempt from this rule (`getline()` in C++)
+- [X] You can put `oop_checker: disable` at the end of the line to disable checking the specific method/class

 ## Using the hook